-Each student designs and carries out their own self-designed concentration with the guidance and supervision of two Hampshire faculty, known as the committee.
-The committee has a chair and a member; the chair is the student’s official advisor, although both chair and member actively advise the student throughout the Division II.
+Division II is typically four full semesters of academic work, culminating in the production of a Division II portfolio and a final meeting with the committee.
+The Division II committee consists of two Hampshire faculty.
+The committee has a chair and a member; the chair is the student’s official advisor, and it is likely that the student will meet more regularly with their chair.
+The member generally take a secondary role, often helping the student think about the questions and learning opportunities in a second or third field of study.
 Students may invite a Five College faculty member, or a community member in their field, to serve as a third member of the committee, if appropriate.